ODEX-TOS/tos-desktop-environment/docs/07-my-first-awesome.md

 spawn.easy_async_with_shell(cmd, done_callback)
 ```

-The only build in module we use is called `awful.spawn` and is covered in the documentation
+The only build in module we use is called `awful.spawn`
-you can find it [here](../libraries/awful.spawn.html)

 Now execute your plugin as noted in the last section and see what happens.